-The court also emphasized that eBay never takes possession of items sold through its website and does not itself directly sell counterfeit merchandise to buyers.[5]
 The court also found that eBay's practice of purchasing the keyword "Tiffany" as part of sponsored link advertising efforts did not constitute direct infringement.

-While the court held that eBay's use of Tiffany's marks in the sponsored links constituted "use" under the Lanham Act because the use went beyond internal use of the trademark, the court held that such use was protected under nominative fair use for the same reasons as outlined above[6].
+While the court held that eBay's use of Tiffany's marks in the sponsored links constituted "use" under the Lanham Act because the use went beyond internal use of the trademark, the court held that such use was protected under nominative fair use for the same reasons as outlined above.

 Finally, the court held that eBay was not liable for contributory infringement of Tiffany's marks.
-In arriving at this conclusion, the court applied the Inwood Laboratories test for contributory infringement, which provides that contributory infringement occurs if a party "continues to supply its product to one whom it knows, or has reason to know, is engaging in trademark infringement."[7]

-The court held that the relevant inquiry is not whether eBay could reasonably anticipate possible infringement but rather whether eBay continued to supply its services to sellers when it knew or had reason to know of infringement by those particular sellers.[8]

-Explaining that generalized knowledge of infringing activity is not sufficient to meet the "know or have reason to know" standard set forth in Inwood, the court held that to support a contributory infringement claim, Tiffany would have to show that eBay knew or had reason to know of specific instances of actual infringement and failed to act in response.[9]

-Because the record showed that eBay took down auctions whenever it received an objection notice from Tiffany, the court held that eBay was not liable for contributory infringement for generally allowing the sale of counterfeit Tiffany products on its Web site.[10]
+In arriving at this conclusion, the court applied the Inwood Laboratories test for contributory infringement, which provides that contributory infringement occurs if a party "continues to supply its product to one whom it knows, or has reason to know, is engaging in trademark infringement."
+The court held that the relevant inquiry is not whether eBay could reasonably anticipate possible infringement but rather whether eBay continued to supply its services to sellers when it knew or had reason to know of infringement by those particular sellers.
+Explaining that generalized knowledge of infringing activity is not sufficient to meet the "know or have reason to know" standard set forth in Inwood, the court held that to support a contributory infringement claim, Tiffany would have to show that eBay knew or had reason to know of specific instances of actual infringement and failed to act in response.
+Because the record showed that eBay took down auctions whenever it received an objection notice from Tiffany, the court held that eBay was not liable for contributory infringement for generally allowing the sale of counterfeit Tiffany products on its website.

 European courts have been less inclined to absolve eBay of responsibility for monitoring the sale of counterfeit products on its website.
 For example, in 2008, a French court found eBay liable to Paris luxury house, Hermes, for the sale of two fake Hermes handbags posted by sellers on the online auction site.
 Hermes argued that eBay was a direct participant in the sale of counterfeit products not only because the site offered counterfeit traders a platform for their fraudulent transactions but also because eBay provides a number of services designed to enable the transactions to take place.
 Hermes further argued that eBay directly profits from the counterfeit trade by taking a commission from each sale that takes place on its site, thereby making eBay a participant in the fraudulent transaction and not merely a passive host.

-The French court agreed with Hermes and held that "by selling Hermes bags and branded accessories on the eBay.fr site, and by failing to act within their powers to prevent reprehensible use of the site," the user and eBay "committed acts of counterfeiting and imitation of French brand names to the detriment of Hermes international."[11]

-EBay and the seller who posted the counterfeit bags were jointly ordered to pay \$30,000 to Hermes and eBay was ordered to place a notice of the ruling on its French home page for three months.
+The French court agreed with Hermes and held that "by selling Hermes bags and branded accessories on the eBay,fr site, and by failing to act within their powers to prevent reprehensible use of the site," the user and eBay "committed acts of counterfeiting and imitation of French brand names to the detriment of Hermes international." eBay and the seller who posted the counterfeit bags were jointly ordered to play \$30,000 to Hermes and eBay was ordered to place a notice of the ruling on its French home page for three months.